sanjanand06/Electronic-Sales-Data/README.md

 3. It is recommended to advertise around 11am or around 7pm.

-4. 'i-phone' and 'Lighting Charging Cable' were the top most products sold together.s
+4. 'i-phone' and 'Lighting Charging Cable' were the top most products sold together.
 - 'Google Phone', 'USB-C Charging Cable' and 'iPhone', 'Wired Headphones' were among the top most products sold together.

 5. AA Batteries (4-pack) is the most sold product.